 The purpose of the code is to provide Avangrid employees with straightforward and useful guidance for the way we conduct business at our company.
-The code can be found on Avangrid's internet sites.
+The code can be found on both Avangrid's internal and external websites.
 Employees are required to comply with the entire code, and so you should be familiar with it in its entirety.